icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

 5. **Using NEON Intrinsics**

-    We will accelerate the `Filter_vertical` function using intrinsics.
+    We will now accelerate the `Filter_vertical` function using intrinsics.
+    We have provided you with a neon intrinsics implementation of `Filter_vertical` in `Filter.cpp` right after the `#ifdef VECTORIZED`.
+    This implementation doesn't achieve full performance like the auto vectorization did.
+We will find out why and fix it.
+    1. Use `-O3` optimization and build the target by doing `make neon_filter`.
+Run it with `./neon_filter` and report the latency of `Filter_vertical`.
+Report the speedup with respect to the baseline in 3.
+Include the assembly code of the neon intrinsic implementation of
+        `Filter_vertical`.
-    1. The {doc}`walk_through` talked about how you get lanes by packing data into vectors.
+    2. The {doc}`walk_through` talked about how you get lanes by packing data into vectors.
+Moreover, in 3j you saw how data type matters in generating performant assembly code that utilizes full lanes of the NEON units.
 Flowing data through the lanes is key to getting full throughput out of the NEON units.

-As we saw, our `Filter_vertical` function works on seven 8-bit data elements at a time.
+        As we saw, `Filter_vertical`
+        function works on seven 8-bit data elements at a time.
-        How can we deal with a number of data elements that is not divisible by the number of vector lanes without losing significant performance?
+        Describe how our neon intrinsic implementation deal with a number of data elements that is not divisible by the number of vector lanes without losing significant performance?
 (3 lines)
         ````{hint}
         - Is there anything about the structure of the filter
-        (coefficients array) that will help you?
+        (coefficients array) that helps us?
         - Following are two animations.
 What can you figure out from it?
             ```{figure} images/baseline-filter.gif
             ---
             height: 250px
             name: baseline-filter
             ---
-            Filter without vectorization
+            `Filter_vertical` without vectorization
             ```
             ```{figure} images/vectorized-filter.gif
             ---
             height: 250px
             name: vectorized-filter
             ---
-            Filter with vectorization
+            `Filter_vertical` with vectorization
             ```
         ````
-    2. Explain at which granularity and in which order you should process the input data with vector instructions to achieve a good performance.
-Motivate your answer.
+    3. Explain at which granularity and in which order our implementation processes the input data with vector instructions.
 (7 lines)
+    4. Compare the assembly code from 3j and 5a.
+What differences do you notice between the instructions generated?
+    5. Using NEON intrinsics, modify `Filter_vertical`
+        and try to achieve a speedup with respect to our implementation.
+        Include the accelerated function in your report.
+Make sure that you verify your optimized code functions properly (i.e. you should see `Application completed successfully.`).
         ```{hint}
-        - Minimize the number of loads.
+        - Can you find an intrinsic that can be used to reduce the number
-        - Look at the animation above again and see if it tells you
-            something.
+            of intrinsics we currently use?
+        - You can also lookup the assembly instruction from 3j at [NEON Intrinsics Reference](https://developer.arm.com/architectures/instruction-sets/simd-isas/neon/intrinsics)
+        and find a corresponding intrinsic to use in your modification!
         ```
-    3. Using NEON intrinsics, accelerate the `Filter_vertical` function.
-Add the vectorized code under the empty prototype function in `Filter.cpp`.
-Build and run using `make vectorized` and `vectorized`.
-        Include the accelerated function in your report.
-Make sure that you verify your optimized code functions properly.
+    6. Does your modified `Filter_vertical` achieve the speedup you got in 3k?
+If not, can you figure out why?
         ```{hint}
-        Our solution uses the intrinsics mentioned in {ref}`coding-neon`,
-        however you could use other intrinsics as you see fit.
-Note that
-        some intrinsics might not be available, e.g. `vld1q_u8_x4`.
+        - Use the flag `-fopt-info-loop-optimized` as follows to find out which
+            loops got vectorized:
             ```
+            g++ -S -O3 -mcpu=native -fopt-info-loop-optimized Filter.cpp -o /dev/stdout | c++filt > Filter_O1.s
+            ```
+        - Use the flag `-fopt-info-vec-missed` as follows to find out what the compiler
+            wasn't able to vectorize:
+            ```
+            g++ -S -O3 -mcpu=native -fopt-info-vec-missed Filter.cpp -o /dev/stdout | c++filt > Filter_O1.s
+            ```
+        - When comparing the assembly code from 3j and the above, how many `bne` instructions
+            do you see?
+What does it tell you about auto vectorization on code that uses
+            neon intrinsics?
+What is a common loop optimization technique to reduce the impact of
+            branch instructions?
+        ```
+    7. Try to acheive the same speedup as 3k for your `Filter_vertical` with neon intrinsics.
-    4. Report the latency of `Filter_vertical` and the application as a whole.
+        Report the latency of your modified `Filter_vertical` and the application as a whole.
 (2 lines)
-    5. Compare your performance with the lower bounds.
+    8. Compare your performance with the lower bounds.
 (1 lines)
-    6. Compare the performance of manual and automatic vectorization.
+    9. Compare your performance with the performance of manual and automatic vectorization.
         (1 lines)

 6. **Reflection**